🤯 tl;dr - fast facts

 welcome to somos 🚀... an edtech startup? sure, but more than that we're a social enterprise on a mission to create a first of its kind platform co-owned by language teachers...

 we here to build more than just tools for teaching - we want to be part of movements championing language, migrant & worker rights. ✊🏾

-all of our pricing plans (yes, even the free tier) offer paths to co-ownership in somos.
+all of our paid pricing plans offer paths to co-ownership in somos.

 why? we don't want customers, we're inviting co-owners who can help us build a new kind of platform and be rewarded fairly for doing so.